 While we humans try to understand Nature, I believe, Math is the language we employ to efficiently decode the study (called science) of the wonders of Nature around us.
 I found this as the major magnet, to begin with, that attracted me to the subject of Mathematics.
 In addition, the joy of making our young ones understand the subject and positioning them to take advantage of future possibilities such knowledge offers is a priceless fulfillment for me.
 With these as my basic reasons for being an educator, it has always given me a tremendous satisfaction each time my explanation makes my students understand a math concept, the light lit up in their heads, and their eyes glow with that radiant confirmation of the knowledge they have newly acquired.
-I guess that is what all true educators live for and this had always been my goal for the past couple of decades during which I have been involved in teaching mathematics.
+I guess that is what all true educators live for judging from my experience within a couple of decades during which I have been involved in teaching mathematics.

 Education & Certification